filiph/egamebook/edgehead/README.md

 To test, run `pub run test`, and to include long-running fuzzy tests, run `pub run -c test --run-skipped`.

+#### Debug play-testing

+If you use an IDE that lets you attach the debugger to a port, you might want to run the playtest in regular console and attach to it.
+To do that, execute this command:

+    dart --enable-asserts --enable-vm-service:5858 --disable-service-auth-codes bin/play.dart

+The port number is up to you.
+I use `5858` as a convention.
+The `disable-service-auth-codes` flag makes your debug less safe (but way more convenient).

+Now, you can start the debug.
+For example, in IntelliJ editors, there's a run configuration template called "Dart Remote Debug".
+You just need to set it up for `localhost` and port `5858`.

+Once both the executable and the debug are running, you can play as you normally would in the terminal window, and attach breakpoints, see output and inspect variables in the IDE.

 ### Testing

 Run `pub run test` or setup your IDE for continuous unit testing.